Lisa Kindred

-In 1966, she organized and was the lead guitarist and singer with the UFOs, an avant-garde, all-female, rock band.
-It also featured Ann Sternberg, Diane Tribuno and Lorry Stanton.
-She and the other members were interviewed by Leonard Bernstein for the 1967 documentary, Inside Pop: The Rock Revolution, which also interviewed Graham Nash, Brian Wilson, Frank Zappa and from Herman's Hermits, singer Peter Noone.
-In the 1967 movie, The Love-Ins, the group performed their song, Hello World.
+In 1966, she organized and was the rhythm guitarist and lead singer with the UFOs, an avant-garde, all-female rock band.
+The band also featured Ann Sternberg (bass guitar), Diane Tribuno (lead guitar), and Laurie Stanton (drums).
+She and the other members were interviewed by David Oppenheim for the 1967 documentary Inside Pop: The Rock Revolution, which also interviewed Graham Nash, Brian Wilson, Frank Zappa, and, from Herman's Hermits, singer Peter Noone.
+In the 1967 movie The Love-Ins, the group, now with Carole Carión as the group's drummer and Lorry Stanton backing vocals, percussion, performed their song "Hello World".

 Kindred formed and led the Haight-Ashbury band Ascension, featuring lead guitarist Debbie Olcese and Kindred on rhythm guitar.
 Kindred played and sang for many decades at the Saloon in North Beach in San Francisco and other venues.
 She sang on the 2009 album, Stu Blank and Friends, which included Charlie Musselwhite and Tommy Castro.
 In 2013, after co-producing it over four years with keyboardist Austin deLone, and joined by Dennis Geyer, Willie Riser and Dick McDonough, she released Blues and Beyond.
 San Francisco Chronicle music critic Joel Selvin, though not given to effusiveness, took the occasion to describe her as a "bona fide blues queen who sings like one of the greats."

-In addition to her decades-long contributions to the folk and blues community in her home in Mill Valley, Marin County, California, and her many gigs at the Sweetwater Music Hall and other local venues, she has made civic contributions as well, directing the city's juvenile play program and worked for years as a teacher's aide at Park School.
+In addition to her decades-long contributions to the folk and blues community in her home in Mill Valley, Marin County, California, and her many gigs at the Sweetwater Music Hall and other local venues, she has made civic contributions as well, directing the city's juvenile play program and worked for years as a well-loved teacher's aide at Park School.